 Estimate: HK$140,000 – 190,000

 This painting is representative of Qi Zhilong's kitsch canvases.
 The female figure is dressed in military uniform, yet exudes femininity and radiant beauty.
 This work recalls nostalgia for a past era, having experienced the Cultural Revolution and the urban-to-rural migration among intellectuals, known in Chinese as 'up to the mountains and down to the farms'.
-This work embodies the prevalent Chinese esthetics of extracting warmth and optimism from the dark cruelty.
+This work embodies the prevalent Chinese aesthetics of extracting warmth and optimism from the dark cruelty.
 Through the faded uniform and the absence of cap badges, Qi suggests the bygone revolutionary era, which thought-provokingly, juxtaposes with the youthfulness and attractiveness of the girl.

 'Memories from the Past No. 27' by Zhu Yiyong (b.1957)